dulithramanayake/DulithRamanayake/README.md

 - 🎓 I’m a graduate of ESOFT Metro Campus

-- 💬 Ask me about Java and C#
+- 💬 Ask me about Java, C# and SQL

 - 📫 How to reach me **dulithramanayake@gmail.com**